age: 35 years old

 A lot of people think that pregnancy is the most beautiful time in a woman’s life.
 What was it like for you?

 I found out I was pregnant about 3 weeks in.
 It had been something I had wanted for such a long time that it took all of my will power not to scream it from the roof tops as soon as the test showed positive.
 My partner was very concerned that something would go wrong in the early stages so he did his best to keep me grounded and stop me getting carried away.
-It felt like an eternity until our first scan (when we’d agreed we would tell people) and by that stage I’d started to convince myself it was all in my head and there would’t be a baby on the screen, but there was and we called our families that afternoon.
+It felt like an eternity until our first scan (when we’d agreed we would tell people) and by that stage, I’d started to convince myself it was all in my head and there wouldn’t be a baby on the screen, but there was and we called our families that afternoon.

 I don’t think I really enjoyed being pregnant per say as I spent much of the time on tenter hooks, worrying each midwife appointment would show no heart beat, each blood test would uncover a major issue that when I was diagnosed with gestational diabetes I wasn’t really surprised as I felt like I’d been waiting for the other shoe to drop.